shinyinbox/shinyinbox.github.io/_posts/2014-10-10-my-universal-plaintext-inbox.markdown

 <p style="text-align: center;"><img src="/images/2014-10-10-my-universal-plaintext-inbox-6.png" alt="PopClip Keyboard Maestro macro for Inbox" /></p>

-**The Drafts Action:** By far, the easier piece of this system was setting an action in the amazing [Drafts](http://agiletortoise.com/drafts/) app for iOS.
+**The Drafts Action:** By far, the easier piece of this system was setting up an action in the amazing [Drafts](http://agiletortoise.com/drafts/) app for iOS.
 The custom Dropbox action was made as shown below, and executed by selecting the "Inbox" action.

 <p style="text-align: center;"><img src="/images/2014-10-10-my-universal-plaintext-inbox-7.png" alt="PopClip Keyboard Maestro macro for Inbox" /></p>